-1. Introduction
+1. INTRODUCTION

 The modern physics of superconductivity can be called the physics of unconventional superconductivity.
-It should be noted that right after the famous paper of Bardeen, Cooper, and Schriffer (BCS) [1] it became clear that (conventional) s-wave singlet pairing is not the only possibility [2,3], and more complex superconducting (superfluid) states may be realized, with nonzero orbital and spin momenta of Cooper pairs.
-Because of success of the BCS theory in describing properties of the known metallic superconductors, the theoretical research on unconventional superconductivity was purely academic and did not attract much attention.
-Interest in unconventional pairing symmetry has increased after the discovery of superfluidity in 3He, with triplet spin symmetry and multiple superfluid phases [4,5].
-Low-temperature experiments on complex compounds led to the discovery of unconventional superconductivity in heavy-fermion systems [6].
-The heavy-fermion metal UPt3, like 3He, has a complex superconducting phase diagram, which shows the existence of several superconducting phases, while a weak temperature dependence of the paramagnetic susceptibility indicates the triplet pairing.
+It should be noted that right after the famous paper1 of Bardeen, Cooper, and Schriffer (BCS) it became clear that (conventional) s-wave singlet pairing is not the only possibility,^{2,3} and more-complex superconducting (superfluid) states may be realized, with nonzero orbital and spin momenta of the Cooper pairs.
+Because of the success of the BCS theory in describing properties of the known metallic superconductors, theoretical research on unconventional superconductivity was of purely academic interest and did not attract much attention.
+Interest in unconventional pairing symmetry has increased after the discovery of superfluidity in 3He, with triplet spin symmetry and multiple superfluid phases.^{4,5} Lowtemperature experiments on complex compounds led to the discovery of unconventional superconductivity in heavyfermion systems.6 The heavy-fermion metal UPt3, like 3He, has a complex superconducting phase diagram, which shows the existence of several superconducting phases, while a weak temperature dependence of the paramagnetic susceptibility indicates triplet pairing.
 Another triplet superconductor is the recently discovered compound Sr2RuO4.

-The real boom in investigations of unconventional superconductivity started after the discovery by Bednorz and Müller [7] of high-temperature (high- T_c) superconductivity in cuprates, because of its fundamental importance for both basic science and practical applications.
-Numerous experiments show that high- T_c cuprates are singlet superconductors with non-trivial orbital symmetry of the order parameter (a so-called d-wave state, with the orbital moment of pairs l = 2).
+The real boom in investigations of unconventional superconductivity started after the discovery by Bednorz and Müller7 of high-temperature (high- T_c) superconductivity in cuprates, because of its fundamental importance for both basic science and practical applications.
+Numerous experiments show that high- T_c cuprates are singlet superconductors with nontrivial orbital symmetry of the order parameter (a so-called d-wave state, with the orbital moment of pairs l=2).

-The Josephson effect [8] is extremely sensitive to the dependence of the complex order parameter on the momentum direction on the Fermi surface.
+The Josephson effect8 is extremely sensitive to the dependence of the complex order parameter on the momentum direction on the Fermi surface.
 Thus the investigation of this effect in unconventional superconductors enables one to distinguish among different candidates for the symmetry of the superconducting state.
 This has stimulated numerous theoretical and experimental studies of unconventional Josephson weak links.
 One of the possibilities for forming a Josephson junction is to create a point contact between two massive superconductors.
 A microscopic theory of the stationary Josephson effect in ballistic point contacts between conventional superconductors was developed in Ref.
-9. Later this theory was generalized for a pinhole model in 3He [10,11], for point contacts between d-wave high- T_c superconductors [12-14] and for triplet superconductors [15].
-The detailed theory of Josephson properties of grain boundary d-wave junctions was developed in [16].
-In these papers it was shown that current-phase relations for the Josephson current in unconventional weak links are quite different from those of conventional superconductors.
+9. Later this theory was generalized for a pinhole model in 3He,^{10,11} for point contacts between d-wave high- T_c superconductors,12-14 and for triplet superconductors.15 Å detailed theory of the Josephson properties of grain-boundary d-wave junctions was developed in Ref.
+16. In those papers it was shown that the current-phase relations for the Josephson current in unconventional weak links are quite different from those of conventional superconductors.
 One of the most striking manifestations of a unconventional order-parameter symmetry is the appearance, together with the Josephson current, of a spontaneous current flowing along the contact interface.
 The spontaneous current arises due to the breaking of the time-reversal symmetry (\mathcal{T}) in the system.
 Such a situation takes a place, for example, in a junction between two d-wave superconductors with different crystallographic orientations.
-The d-wave order parameter itself doesn't break the $\mathcal T$ symmetry.
-But the mixture of two differently oriented order parameters (proximity effect) forms a \mathcal{T} -breaking state near the interface [17].
-Such spontaneous supercurrent j{spon} (and corresponding spontaneous phase difference) exists even if the net Josephson current equals zero.
-The state of the junction with the spontaneous current is twofold degenerated, and in fact, two values $\pm j{spon}$ appear.
+The d-wave order parameter itself doesn't break the \mathcal{T} symmetry.
+But the mixture of two differently oriented order parameters (proximity effect) forms a \mathcal{T} -breaking state near the interface.17 Such spontaneous supercurrent j{spon} (and corresponding spontaneous phase difference) exists even if the net Josephson current equals zero.
+The state of the junction with the spontaneous current is twofold degenerate, and in fact, two values $\pm j{spon}$ appear.
 An interesting possibility arises then to use these macroscopic quantum states for the design of d-wave quantum bits (qubits).